rakvat/transform-social.org/content/en/texts/love_yourself_first.md

 Some mental issues can make it very hard for people to fully love themselves.
 Telling them they can't love someone else is ableist and can further worsen their self-worth.
 There is not one way to love someone anyway and everyone should be allowed to express love in their way without people telling them that this would not be the right way.
 Also, people on the autistic or asexual spectrum will have ways to show love that don't fit the norms.
-And that's ok.
+And that's okay.
 What the media tells us about happy romantic relationships is [toxic](/en/texts/love/) anyway.
 Everyone has their own ways of expressing love and their own needs of what they would like to receive as love.